Shifted Poisson structures on differentiable stacks: Introduction

 \section{Introduction}

-[introthm]{Problem} Recently, there has been increasing interest in derived algebraic geometry for shifted symplectic and Poisson structures on moduli spaces as they have proved to be extremely important in understanding fascinating theories such as Donaldson--Thomas invariants \cite{PTVV} and quantum field theory \cite{CG}.
+[introthm]{Problem} Derived algebraic geometry for shifted symplectic structures and Poisson structures on moduli spaces have proved to be important in understanding several theories including Donaldson--Thomas invariants \cite{PTVV} and quantum field theory \cite{CG}.
 The symplectic case was addressed first in \cite{PTVV} and later shifted Poisson structures were developed (see \cite{CPTVV, MeSa1, MeSa2, Pr1, Pr2, Saf}).

-Although very powerful post-Grothendieck machinery has been developed to deal with bad singularities --- both derived and stacky --- in the context of algebraic geometry, we believe it is valuable to develop a purely differential geometric approach to issues pertaining to symplectic and Poisson geometry that are specific to the smooth context.
-Both derived and stacky types of singularities occur spontaneously in problems from classical symplectic and Poisson geometry \cite{SL}.
+Although a very powerful post-Grothendieck machinery has been developed in the context of algebraic geometry to deal with both derived and stacky singularities, we believe it is valuable to develop a purely differential geometric approach to issues pertaining to symplectic and Poisson geometry that are specific to the $C^\infty$-context.
+Both derived and stacky singularities occur in problems in classical symplectic and Poisson geometry \cite{SL}.
 There, many existing tools from differential geometry can be used and results can be sharpened.
-In this paper, we will thus focus on shifted (+1) Poisson structures on differentiable Artin 1-stacks (or differentiable stacks in short).
+In this paper, we will thus focus on $(+1)$-shifted Poisson structures on differentiable Artin 1-stacks (what we shall call differentiable stacks for short).

-Classical Poisson manifolds and shifted (+1) Poisson stacks are fundamentally different in nature.
-While classical Poisson manifolds arise as phase spaces of Hamiltonian systems in classical mechanics, shifted (+1) Poisson stacks are abstract mathematical constructions capturing the symmetry of Hamiltonian systems featuring momentum maps.
-The word `momentum' denotes quantities whose conservation under the time evolution of a physical system is related to some symmetry of the system.
-The shifted (+1) symplectic stack $[\frakg^*/G]$ was perhaps the first instance (in a hidden form) of a shifted (+1) Poisson stack encountered in the study of Hamiltonian systems.
-It can be credited to Mikami--Weinstein \cite{MW} who showed that the usual Hamiltonian momentum map theory can in fact be reformulated as a symplectic action of the symplectic groupoid $\frakg^*\rtimes G \toto \frakg^*$.
-The latter is indeed a presentation of the shifted $(+1)$ symplectic stack $[\frakg^*/G]$.
+Classical Poisson manifolds and $(+1)$-shifted Poisson stacks are different in nature.
+While classical Poisson manifolds arise as phase spaces of Hamiltonian systems in classical mechanics, $(+1)$-shifted Poisson stacks are abstract mathematical constructions capturing the symmetry of Hamiltonian systems possessing momentum maps.
+The word `momentum' denotes a quantity whose conservation under the time evolution of a physical system is related to some symmetry of the system.
+The $(+1)$-shifted symplectic stack $[\frakg^*/G]$ was (perhaps) the first instance (albeit in a hidden form) of a $(+1)$-shifted Poisson stack encountered in the study of Hamiltonian systems.
+It can be credited to Mikami--Weinstein \cite{MW} who showed that the usual Hamiltonian momentum map theory can in fact be reformulated as a symplectic action of the symplectic groupoid $\frakg^*\rtimes G \toto \frakg^*$, which is indeed a presentation of the $(+1)$-shifted symplectic stack $[\frakg^*/G]$.